Chicken Chili Bean Chowder

-This tasty chowder is just right for chilly weeknight get-togethers .
-Pair it with a mixed-greens salad and rustic bread for a belly warming meal.
+This Chicken Chili Bean Chowder is just right for chilly weeknight get-togethers.
+Pair it with a mixed-greens salad and rustic bread for a belly-warming meal.

 Steve took a walk up to check out one of his new trail cams he set up on the property his sister in law and her husband just bought.
 They are going to let him hunt out there and he was dying to see what kind of deer activity the property has……needless to say, I think he’s pretty excited.